Menu

 Datamonitor Healthcare CV&Met Disease Analysis: Pulmonary Hypertension

-Current treatments are solely symptomatic and function by targeting three pathways controlling vasodilation, namely the endothelin, nitric oxide, and prostacyclin pathways.
+Most treatments are solely symptomatic and function by targeting three pathways controlling vasodilation, namely the endothelin, nitric oxide, and prostacyclin pathways.
 For WHO functional class (FC) II and III treatment-naïve patients, dual combination therapy with endothelin receptor agonists (ERAs) and phosphodiesterase 5 inhibitors (PDE5is) is the first-line treatment strategy, while monotherapy with a prostacyclin is a first-line therapy for WHO FC IV patients, with ERAs and PDE5is positioned as add-ons.
 The TRITON study, which investigated the use of a triple combination of Johnson & Johnson’s Opsumit (macitentan), an ERA, United Therapeutics’ Adcirca (tadalafil), a PDE5i, and Johnson & Johnson’s Uptravi (selexipag), a prostacyclin, in WHO FC II and III patients, failed to achieve the primary endpoint of an improvement in pulmonary vascular resistance.
 Notably, there was a numerical improvement of 41% in hospitalization and all-cause death; however, this was not statistically significant.
 In support of this positive trend, a post-hoc pooled analysis of patients from the GRIPHON and TRITON trials reached statistical significance, with the rate of disease progression being reduced by 52%.
 If additional larger trials reveal a significant clinical benefit in disease progression, this will allow prostacyclins to build upon the prevailing trend towards early implementation of polytherapy, which was first established through the AMBITION trial with the dual combination of an ERA and a PDE5i.
-Additionally, this could markedly expand the use of the prostacyclin class by encouraging first-line uptake alongside Opsumit, which is a market leader.
+Additionally, this could markedly expand use of the prostacyclin class by encouraging first-line uptake alongside Opsumit, which is a market leader.

 This Datamonitor Healthcare report contains a Disease Analysis module.